zsparal/api-documentation/source/wallets/applepay.rst

 Using the Mollie Checkout
 -------------------------
-If you are using the Mollie Checkout and the :doc:`Create Payment API </reference/v2/payments-api/create-payment>` without the ``method`` parameter, the Apple Pay button will be shown in the checkout during method selection:
+If you are using the Mollie Checkout and the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` without the ``method`` parameter, the Apple Pay button will be shown in the checkout during method selection:

 .. figure:: images/checkout-with-apple-pay@2x.jpg